-Setting can be used to control whether or not the UE will perform a PS Domain attach immediately after powerup and registering to the network.
+Setting can be used to control whether or not the UE will perform a PS Domain attach immediately after power-up and registering to the network.
 If the setting is changed to "enabled" and the UE is not attached yet, it will not initiate an attach immediately but after the next restart and registration to the network.
-For LTE please see more information in Section 12.1.1, Attaching to LTE Networks.
+For LTE please see more information in Section 13.1.1, Attaching to LTE Networks and Registering to IMS.

-"disabled" PS Domain auto attach is disabled "enabled" (D) PS Domain auto attach is enabled
+"disabled" PS Domain auto attach is disabled "enabled" PS Domain auto attach is enabled

+<volaCFUN>(str)(NV)

-<volacfun>(str)(NV)</volacfun> Volatile +CFUN Mode Parameter determines whether AT+CFUN parameter < fun> is stored persistently.
-"O" Setting of $AT+CFUN$ parameter $< fun>$ is stored persistently.
-"1" (D) Setting of AT+CFUN parameter < fun> is volatile, i.e. changes are not reestab-
+Volatile +CFUN Mode

+Parameter determines whether AT+CFUN parameter <fun> is stored persistently.

+"0" Setting of AT+CFUN parameter <fun> is stored persistently.

-Setting of AT+CFUN parameter <fun> is volatile, i.e. changes are not reestablished after next UE restart.
+"1"(D) Setting of AT+CFUN parameter < fun> is volatile, i.e. changes are not reestablished after next UE restart.